 A career in Mental Health support

-This qualification reflects the role of workers who provide self-directed recovery oriented support for people affected by mental illness and psychiatric disability.
+The Certificate IV in Mental Health CHC43315 reflects the role of workers who provide self-directed recovery oriented support for people affected by mental illness and psychiatric disability.
 Work involves implementing community-based programs and activities focusing on mental health, mental illness and psychiatric disability.

 Work is undertaken in a range of community contexts such as community based non-government organisations; home based outreach; centre-based programs; respite care; residential services, rehabilitation programs; clinical settings; or supporting people in employment.
 Work is carried out autonomously under the broad guidance of other practitioners and professionals.

 Please note that students are strongly encouraged to contact a host organisation and arrange their work placement as early as possible.